 - Use cutting down on coffee as an excuse to ramp up on drinking water or other healthy alternatives such as coconut water.

 4. Stop spending money on unnecessary things you don't need

 Shopping has never been easier.
 At the click of a button, you can have exactly what you want at lightning speed.
 Thanks, Amazon.

 To put a stop to this, you can deploy a few tactics:

 Stick to cash

 Using cash automatically prevents you from buying unplanned items online.
-It also restricts spending in-store forcing you to stick within the cash on hand.
+It also restricts spending in-store forcing you to stick to the cash on hand.